Open-Markets-Initiative/Directory/Protocols/Fix.md

-## FIX: Financial Information eXchange
+## Fix: Financial Information eXchange

 Industry standard electronic messaging protocol for real-time exchange of securities transaction information, developed and maintained by the FIX Trading Community.